0xUvaish/OS-Implementation/README.md

+Lab 2: Implementation of FCFS & SJF CPU Scheduling Algorithms
+Aim: To get the idea of how logics for FCFS and SJF CPU Scheduling Algorithms are developed.
+a.
+FCFS Code (for same arrival time)

 Lab 3: Implementation of Round Robin & Priority CPU Scheduling Algorithms
 Aim: To get the idea of how logics for Round Robin & Priority CPU Scheduling Algorithms are developed.
 a.
 RR Code (for same arrival time)